SirNoods/SirNoods/README.md

 🪄 **Tech I work with**
 `Python` · `GDScript` · `Godot` · `Blender` · `Nuke` · `Maya` · `Tractor 2` · `FL Studio` · `Linux` · `Git`
-and a lot of random scripts that make pipelines or games run smoother.

 ---